Mirko Medić: Canada

 In 2006, he ventured abroad to play in the interprovincial Canadian Soccer League with the reactivated Serbian White Eagles FC.
 Medić was selected to the league all-star roster against Clyde FC in his debut season.
 He aided the expansion side in securing a postseason berth by clinching the International Division title.
-He also played in the CSL Championship final against the Italia Shooters which the Serbs were defeated.
+He also played in the CSL Championship final against the Italia Shooters, which the Serbs lost.
 Medić re-signed with the White Eagles the following season and was named to the all-star team for the second consecutive time.
 The Serbs also managed to successfully defend their divisional title.
-The club would ultimately reach the championship final where the western Toronto side was defeated by Toronto Croatia in a two-game series.
+The club would ultimately reach the championship final, where the western Toronto side was defeated by Toronto Croatia in a two-game series.

-The 2008 season marked his third year with the organization and he once again aided the club in securing a playoff berth by finishing second in the division.
+The 2008 season marked his third year with the organization, and he once again aided the club in securing a playoff berth by finishing second in the division.
 For the third consecutive season, the Serbs reached the championship final where they successfully defeated Trois-Rivières Attak in a penalty shootout.
 In 2009, he was honored by the league with Defender of the Year honors.
 The club produced another successful season where they clinched their fourth divisional title.
-Medić made his fourth consecutive championship final appearance where the Serbs lost their championship to Trois-Rivières in penalties.
+Medić made his fourth consecutive championship final appearance, where the Serbs lost their championship to Trois-Rivières in penalties.

 He re-signed with the White Eagles for the 2010 season.
 During the 2010 season, he was part of the Toronto FC side that played an international friendly against Bolton Wanderers at BMO Field on July 21, 2010.
 Medić re-signed with Serbia for his sixth season in 2011.
 He assisted the club in securing a postseason by finishing fifth in the First Division.

 After seven seasons with the White Eagles, he departed from the organization in 2013 to play with league rivals Brampton City United.
 In his debut season with Brampton, the club was eliminated in the opening round of the playoffs by SC Waterloo Region.
 Following a brief stint in Brampton, he returned to the White Eagles in 2014.
 In his final season with the Serbs, he helped the club clinch the top-division title in 2015.
 He contributed a goal in the semifinal match of the postseason where Waterloo eliminated the Serbs from the competition.

 In the winter of 2017, he played indoor soccer in the Arena Premier League with Serbia AC.